denoland/deno/Roadmap.md

 ### Public API

-This is the global variables and various built in modules, namely the `"deno"` module.
+This is the global variables and various built-in modules, namely the `"deno"` module.

 Deno will provide common browser global utilities like `fetch()` and `setTimeout()`.

-Deno has typescript builtin.
-Users can access the builtin typescript
+Deno has typescript built-in.
+Users can access the built-in typescript
 using:
 ```ts
 import * as ts from "typescript"
 ```
-Deno has its own builtin module which is imported with:
+Deno has its own built-in module which is imported with:
 ```ts
 import * as deno from "deno"
 ```